February 22, 2022

 In the 1995 case, Thornton v.
 U.S. Term Limits, the Supreme Court of the United States opined that only a Constitutional Amendment could limit the terms of U.S. Senators and House Representatives.
 According to Nick Tomboulides, Executive Director of USTL, the best chance of imposing term limits on Congress is through an Article V Proposal Convention of state legislatures.

 “The Constitution allows for amendments to be proposed by either 2/3 of Congress or 2/3 of the states.
 While we’d like for Congress to take the high road and propose term limits on itself, our goal is to trigger the latter, a national convention specifically for a term limits amendment,” claims Tomboulides.
 “That is why it is important to get buy-in from state legislators,” he added.
 Once proposed, the amendment must be ratified by 38 states.

 Blumel noted, “More than 80% of Americans have rejected the career politician model and want to replace it with citizen leadership.
 The way to achieve that goal is through a congressional term limits amendment.
 Rachel knows this and is willing to work to make sure we reach our goal.”

-According to the latest nationwide poll on term limits conducted by Scott Rasmussen, term limits enjoys wide bipartisan support.
-Rasmussen’s analysis states, “Support for term limits is broad and strong across all political, geographic and demographic groups.
+According to the latest nationwide poll on term limits conducted by RMG Research, term limits enjoys wide bipartisan support.
+Scott Rasmussen’s analysis states, “Support for term limits is broad and strong across all political, geographic and demographic groups.
 An overwhelming 82% of voters approve of a Constitutional Amendment that will place term limits on members of Congress.”